The Southern Poverty Law Center has made it their nonprofit mission to root out “bigotry” wherever they find it.

 — SLPC website, “About us”

-The beauty of progressive nonprofits is that they can make their so-called objectives as vague and unachievable as possible, because if were to actually achieve their goals, they’d go out of business.
-We’ve also found that many of these liberal nonprofits, especially those who seek to redress issues like racism, are mostly led by whites who pay themselves handsomely.
+The beauty of progressive nonprofits is that they can make their so-called objectives as vague and unachievable as possible (“save the planet”…?), because if they were to actually achieve their goals, they should go out of business.
+We’ve also found that certain liberal nonprofits, especially those with spinoffs that indoctrinate on issues like racism, know how to tug at those bleeding heartstrings.

-For a group that seeks to eradicate “bigotry”, the Southern Poverty Law Center leadership itself is very, very white.
+For a group that proudly calls out racial “bigotry”, the Southern Poverty Law Center leadership has always been and continues to be very, very white.

-So while the SPLC will find every opportunity to smear anyone they can as a racist, sexist, homophobic, Islamophobe, remember where all those tax-deductible donations are going vice the ROI.
+So while the SPLC will find every opportunity to smear anyone they can as a racist, sexist, homophobic and/or Islamophobic, remember where all those tax-deductible donations are going vice the ROI.

-One would think for $50.3 million, we’d see more from the SPLC than an “anecdotal”-plagued survey the media and activists gleefully ran with, Facebook memes with as many black faces as they could Photoshop, an occasional press conference, hardly any pics of any gala events or leadership appearances, a few lawsuits and coincidental warnings that shit could happen, and an email or so a week as an update.
-And since we’re in an age where nothing should be deemed unusual about anything “anonymous”, is there a problem with being a donor for the SPLC?
+One would think for a $132 million annum, we’d see a little more from the SPLC than an “anecdotal”-plagued survey the media and activists gleefully run with, Facebook memes with as many black faces as they could Photoshop, an occasional press conference, hardly any pics of any gala events or leadership appearances, a few lawsuits and coincidental warnings that shit could happen, and an email or so a week as an update.

 And no nonprofit is successful without having abundant donations, thus monetary assets so the principles’ mortgages and car payments will be paid, bellies will be full, wardrobes will be updated, scenic vacations will be available to decompress, and Christmas will have many presents under the tree, unlike those with no voices they claim to champion.